Back to start

 Vänersborg

-The plant in Vänersborg was commissioned in 1985.
-Since 2017, Vänersborg's district heating network has been connected to Trollhättan's, which means that the waste heat from Vargön Alloys can be utilised even more efficiently.
+Since 2017, Vänersborg's district heating network has been connected to Trollhättan's, enabling waste heat from Vargön Alloys to be utilised even more efficiently.

 More information (links open in new window)